dani-coffee/cybersecurity-notes/tryhackme/Linux-fundamentals.md

 • `cat` -prints the contents of the inserted file
 #####   ✏️examples:
             -cat file1.txt
             -cat ~/Desktop/file1.txt    ➝ I don't have to use cd to enter to the directory containing the file I want to print,I can just insert the parh adter using cat
+			- cat etc/shells	➝prints all the available shells on my linux OS

 • `nano` - edit file in terminal (easiest way for now click ctrl+O to save,enter,then ctrl+X to exit)
 #####   ✏️examples:
         -nano file1.txt
+		nano first_script.sh

 • `pwd` - shows full path to the current directory